feizhihui/Graph-Convolutional-Encoder/README.md

 Graph Auto-Encoders
 ============

-This is a TensorFlow implementation of the (Variational) Graph Auto-Encoder model as described in our paper:

-T. N. Kipf, M. Welling, [Variational Graph Auto-Encoders](https://arxiv.org/abs/1611.07308), NIPS Workshop on Bayesian Deep Learning (2016)
+This is a TensorFlow implementation of the (Variational) Graph Auto-Encoder model as described in paper [Variational Graph Auto-Encoders](https://arxiv.org/abs/1611.07308),T. N. Kipf, M. Welling,  NIPS Workshop on Bayesian Deep Learning (2016).

 Graph Auto-Encoders (GAEs) are end-to-end trainable neural network models for unsupervised learning, clustering and link prediction on graphs.